caos30/dolibarr_stocktransfers_module/README.md

 Complete information at: https://imasdeweb.com/index.php?pag=m_blog&gad=detalle_entrada&entry=39

-## Install new version of the module
+## Install new version of the module (update)

 Simply copy all the files of the module replacing the existing ones on /htdocs/custom/stocktransfers or /htdocs/stocktransfers depending on where you installed it.
-You will need to deactivate && re-activate the module on Settings > Modules if it's mentioned in the CHANGELOG file for your update.
-Usually it is not needed.
+You will need to deactivate && re-activate the module on Setup > Modules if it's mentioned in the CHANGELOG file for your update.
+Usually it is not needed, but it's recommended.

 ## License